Baby Face (film): Critical response

 Reviews contemporary with the film's release were not positive.
-Mordaunt Hall in The New York Times panned the film, calling it "an unsavory subject, with incidents set forth in an inexpert fashion," while a review in The New York Evening Post said "You cannot escape the belief that Lily is a vixen of the lowest order and that the men who play with her are doomed to perish in the flames."
+Mordaunt Hall in The New York Times panned the film, calling it "an unsavory subject, with incidents set forth in an inexpert fashion," while a review in The New York Evening Post said: "You cannot escape the belief that Lily is a vixen of the lowest order and that the men who play with her are doomed to perish in the flames."

-Modern reviews are more appreciative: Ty Burr of The Boston Globe called it "a fascinatingly conflicted artifact of Depression-era do-me feminism.
-Lily Powers is one of the screen's great hard girls, and "Baby Face" can't decide whether to celebrate her or string her along."
-Mick La Salle, movie critic for the San Francisco Chronicle, said "The differences between the original and the release versions of "Baby Face" are small, and yet combined they spell the difference between a good three-star movie and a delightful four-star movie."
+Modern reviews are more appreciative.
+Ty Burr of The Boston Globe called the film "a fascinatingly conflicted artifact of Depression-era do-me feminism.
+Lily Powers is one of the screen's great hard girls, and Baby Face can't decide whether to celebrate her or string her along."
+Mick La Salle, movie critic for the San Francisco Chronicle, said: "The differences between the original and the release versions of Baby Face are small, and yet combined they spell the difference between a good three-star movie and a delightful four-star movie."